PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Real-World Data Set Description

+\item \textit{Rainfall}~\cite{bertolacci2019climate} contains Australian rainfalls pairwise correlations.
+This data set is based on the analysis over 294 million daily rainfall measurements since 1876, spanning 17,606 sites across continental Australia.
+The data set is further processed in \cite{he2022sssnet}.
+The resulting network has 306 nodes, and the number of positive and negative edges are 64,408 and 29,228, respectively.

-\item \textit{Fin-YNet} \cite{SP1500} consists of yearly correlation matrices for $n=451$ stocks for 2000-2020 (21 distinct networks), using so-called \textit{market excess returns}; that is, we compute each correlation matrix from overnight (previous close to open) and intraday (open-to-close) price daily returns, from which we subtract the market return of the S\&P500 index.
+\item \textit{Fin-YNet}~\cite{SP1500, he2022sssnet} consists of yearly correlation matrices for $n=451$ stocks for 2000-2020 (21 distinct networks), using so-called \textit{market excess returns}; that is, we compute each correlation matrix from overnight (previous close to open) and intraday (open-to-close) price daily returns, from which we subtract the market return of the S\&P500 index.
+The resulting networks have on average 148,527 positive edges and 54,313 negative edges.

-\item \textit{S\&P1500} \cite{SP1500} considers daily prices for $n=1,193$ stocks, in the S\&P 1500 Index, between 2003 and 2015, and builds correlation matrices also from market excess returns.
+\item \textit{S\&P1500}~\cite{SP1500} considers daily prices for $n=1,193$ stocks, in the S\&P 1500 Index, between 2003 and 2015, and builds correlation matrices also from market excess returns.
 The result is a fully-connected weighted network, with stocks as nodes and correlations as edge weights.
+The resulting network has 1,069,319 positive edges and 353,930 negative edges.